niondir/iot-dashboard/README.md

 ## Setup ##

-We have just a development setup yet, since there is no need for more :)
+We have just a development setup yet, since there is no need for more :) to keep everything simple all the important tasks are based on scripts in package.json.
+Use `npm run <script-name>` to run any of them.

+### Run the Dashboard locally from source ###

+    npm install
+    npm run compile
+    npm start

 ### Development ###

+For preparation run

+    npm install

-Run the Webpack Server with livereload and hot module replacement with:
+Run the Webpack Server with live-reload and hot module replacement

-    gulp dev
+    npm run dev

-Run a second watch task to keep some other files up to date with:
+Run a second watch task to keep some other files up to date (optional)

     gulp watch

-To generate some deployable code in dist execute:
+To generate some deployable code in dist

-    gulp compile
+    npm run compile

+To make sure all you changes will survive the CI build

+    npm run build

 #### Webpack Analysis ####